 Have a question?
-Below you will find information and resources to answer many of your questions you may have.
-If you still have questions, please check contact the office at email@example.com.
+Below you will find information and resources to find the answer!
+If you still have questions, please contact the office at firstname.lastname@example.org.

 A school events calendar is available online here: SCS School Events Calendar.
 Please continue to check this throughout the year as updates are made frequently.
-An academic calendar (with holiday closures, staff development days, etc.) is available to download here: SCS 2018-2019 Academic Calendar.
+The 2023-2024 Academic Calendar (with holiday closures, staff development days, etc.) is available to download here.

 Here’s a brief overview of yearly events held at SCS: